nlauchande/ai-agents-experiments/notes/chapter1.md

 3. The cost of using an Agentic system surpasses the value you provide by your service

-You might have potential to leverage it :

-1. Your problem is non deterministic and failures are well tolerated within the business context

-2. You have exhausted all the state of the arts techniques and you still can't solve your problem end to end completely

-3. LLM's provide great results to parts of your problem and you think there is a chance for an end to end solution

 ## Types of Agents

 - LLM + Prompts